 Whatever you do to get the armor between you and the incoming rounds is fine!

-Body armor is allowed in both checked bags and carry on bags.
+Armor is allowed in both checked bags and carry on bags.

 Straight from the TSA website: “Generally, body armor is allowed in carry-on or checked bags.
 Please note however that even if an item is generally allowed, our officers make the final decision on whether an item is allowed through the checkpoint.”

-If you plan on purchasing body armor, make sure you check the laws in your area before you do.
-Some places in the US have restrictions on body armor and many countries outside the US restrict body armor in one way or another.
+If you plan on purchasing armor, make sure you check the laws in your area before you do.
+Some places in the US have restrictions on armor and many countries outside the US restrict body armor in one way or another.

-If you’ve never considered the practical uses of backpack body armor hopefully this article has opened your eyes about the possibilities that are out there to add an extra layer of protection for you or a loved one.
+If you’ve never considered the practical uses of backpack armor hopefully this article has opened your eyes about the possibilities that are out there to add an extra layer of protection for you or a loved one.